websanco/liferay-learn/docs/dxp-cloud/latest/en/build-and-deploy/walking-through-the-deployment-life-cycle.md

    You may view triggered builds in the Jenkins `CI service <../platform-services/continuous-integration.md>`_ by visiting ``https://ci-<project>-<environment>.lfr.cloud``.
 ```

-### Deploy the Build to the Development Environment from the DXP Cloud Management Console
+### Deploy the Build to the Development Environment from the DXP Cloud Console

-Navigate to the DXP Cloud Management Console, and then go to the `Builds` tab for the desired environment.
+Navigate to the DXP Cloud Console, and then go to the `Builds` tab for the desired environment.
 The option to deploy the build appears when the build completes successfully; click the three dots to the right side of the build to see the option.

 ![Builds](./walking-through-the-deployment-life-cycle/images/03.png)